-The sample design for the NZHS has been developed by the National Institute for Applied Statistics Research Australia (NIASRA), University of Wollongong, Australia.
+The sample design for the NZHS was developed by the National Institute for Applied Statistics Research Australia, University of Wollongong, Australia.

-The sample design used in the current year is the same design used between years 2015/16 and 2017/18, but it is slightly different from the design used between years 2011/12 and 2014/15.
+The sample design used in the current year is the same design used for the years 2015/16 to 2018/19, but it is slightly different from the design used for the years 2011/12 to 2014/15.
 The main changes made in 2015/16 are as follows:

-- The first-stage selection units are now Statistics New Zealand's household survey frame primary sampling units (PSUs) rather than census meshblocks used in the previous four years.
+- The first-stage selection units are now Statistics New Zealand's household survey frame primary sampling units (PSUs) rather than the census meshblocks used in the previous four years.
 PSUs are groupings of one or more meshblocks.
-There have also been some associated changes to the selection probabilities and the number of dwellings selected from each PSU. - PSUs are now selected using the Statistics New Zealand coordinated selection facility to manage overlap across many government surveys and to minimise the NZHS revisiting the same households. - PSUs selected for the area component (defined below under Sample selection) of the sample are now surveyed in two different quarters of the same calendar year, but in different reporting years such as 2017/18 and 2018/19.
+There have also been some associated changes to the selection probabilities and the number of dwellings selected from each PSU. - PSUs are now selected using the Statistics New Zealand coordinated selection facility to manage overlap across many government surveys and to minimise the NZHS revisiting the same households. - PSUs selected for the area component (defined below under 'Sample selection') of the sample are now surveyed in two different quarters of the same calendar year, but in different reporting years, such as 2018/19 and 2019/20.
 Different households are surveyed in these two different quarters.

-For more detail on the current sample design, see Sample Design from 2015/16: New Zealand Health Survey (Ministry of Health 2016), and of the sample design used prior to 2015/16, see Clark et al (2013) and The New Zealand Health Survey: Sample design, years 1-3 (2011-2013) (Ministry of Health 2011).
+For more detail on the current sample design, see Sample Design from 2015/16: New Zealand Health Survey (Ministry of Health 2016), and for detail on the sample design used prior to 2015/16, see Clark et al (2013) and The New Zealand Health Survey: Sample design, years 1-3 (2011-2013) (Ministry of Health 2011).